Council Hall

 The ship has been repaired, enough to maintain a stable orbit indefinitely.

-The king casts the energy cluster out of his heart, and it clatters to the ground, as a disk.
+The king casts the energy cluster out of his heart, and it clatters to the ground, as a disk, but it is too late.

-Millions die that day, including the king’s family, and the great council.
+Millions die that day, including the king’s family and the great council.

 The king disappears, and the Bizra return.